 The game is free of charge – visitors simply pick up the instructions and can then get started.

 The players can decide for themselves in which part of the museum they would like to play.
 The game can be played ‘on the side’ as they explore the normal museum exhibitions, or it can be the main focus of their visit.
 The game is divided into sections that can also be played separately.

-In May 1923, Vivienne von Wattenwyl – who was only 23 at the time – travelled to East Africa with her father Bernard to hunt animals for the Natural History Museum of Bern.
-When her father was killed by a lion, she successfully continued the journey with the African hunters and porters as the only woman and only white person on the safari.
-She returned to Africa in 1928, but this time she left the guns behind and simply took photographs with her camera.
-The animals shot by these two big game hunters make up a core part of the museum and the African dioramas are still among the most popular attractions.
+In May 1923, Vivienne von Wattenwyl, only 23 years old, travelled to East Africa with her father Bernard to hunt animals for the Bern Museum of Natural History.
+When her father was killed by a lion, she successfully continued the safari with the African hunters and porters as the only woman and white.
+In 1928, she returned to Africa once more, but this time without a rifle: she only took pictures with her camera.
+The animals shot by the two big-game hunters are still a popular public attraction today as the cultural-historical centrepiece of the museum, the Africa Dioramas.

-machina eX has been exploring the interface between theatre and computer games since 2010.
-The media theatre collective’s seven-person team (Clara Ehrenwerth, Anna Fries, Robin Hädicke, Lasse Marburg, Mathias Prinz, Yves Regenass and Philip Steimel) met at the cultural studies faculty of the University of Hildesheim and now produce interactive game theatre. machina eX combines modern technologies with classical methods from the ‘theatre of illusion’ to create immersive, playable theatre pieces, which are essentially real-life computer games.
-Since it was established, the company has developed around twenty live games for German-speaking countries and beyond.
+machina eX has been researching the interface between theatre and computer games since 2010.
+The seven-member media theatre collective (Clara Ehrenwerth, Anna Fries, Robin Hädicke, Lasse Marburg, Mathias Prinz, Yves Regenass and Philip Steimel) emerged from the cultural studies programmes at the University of Hildesheim and has since been producing participatory game theatre. machina eX combines modern technologies with means of classical illusion theatre to create immersive playable theatre pieces that are also walk-in computer games.
+Since their founding, they have developed about twenty live games in German-speaking countries, but also beyond.

-- Project management, creative direction, sound design: Mathias Prinz
+- Project management, artistic direction, sound design: Mathias Prinz